survivalizeed/TraceViewer/README.md

 ![Trace](.github/res/QWORD.png)
 ![Trace](.github/res/YMM.png)

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you have ideas for new features, bug fixes, or improvements, please feel free to:

 1. Fork the repository.
 2. Create a new branch for your changes.